 The Office of Graduate Admissions, located in Old Main 105, provides all services related to recruitment and admission application processing.
-Office hours are 8 AM to 4:30 PM, Monday through Friday.
-Contact the office by calling (717) 477-1231 or sending e-mail to GradAdmiss@ship.edu.
+Office hours are 8:00 a.m. to 4:30 p.m., Monday through Friday.
+Contact the office by calling (717) 477-1231 or sending e-mail to gradsch@ship.edu.